5 Things to do While Waiting for an Autism Evaluation

 Number four is to arrange support.
 At times the evaluation might feel overwhelming and emotional, so it is good to invite someone you trust to accompany you.
 It will help you feel better by having someone there for you and your child.

 Looking for “autism therapy near me” or “ABA therapy nearby”?
 Visit us at ABC Behavioral Therapy to learn more about our services.
-Our team is dedicated to helping your child with the most effective treatment that will make an incredible difference in their life!
+Our team is dedicated to help your child with the most effective treatment that will make an incredible difference in their life!
 For more about our autism therapy in the western suburbs give us a call at (630) 402-6060.